localstack/localstack/README.md

 ## Integration with Java/JUnit

-In order to use *LocalStack* with Java, the project ships with a simple JUnit runner.
+In order to use *LocalStack* with Java, the project ships with a simple JUnit runner and a JUnit 5 extension.
 Take a look at the example JUnit test in `ext/java`.
 When you run the test, all dependencies are automatically downloaded and installed to a temporary directory in your system.